Longtime Facebook exec Adam Mosseri new head of Instagram

 Mosseri was named as Instagram's head of product in May.
 He began as a designer at Facebook and most recently led its news feed.

-The founders sought to reassure users that Mosseri will "hold true" to Instagram's values and community.
-Some users have worried since last week's surprise departure that Instagram will become more like its parent company, becoming getting cluttered with features and sucking up personal data.
+The founders, and Mosseri himself, sought to reassure users that Mosseri will "hold true" to Instagram's values and community.
+Some users have worried since last week's surprise departures that Instagram will become more like its parent company, becoming getting cluttered with features and sucking up personal data.

+In a statement, Mosseri reiterated his desire to keep Instagram's unique culture that includes "simplicity, craft and community as well as kindness."

-Facebook says it completed an internal search for the best candidate, but Mosseri, 35, had been widely expected to get the post.
+Facebook said it completed an internal search for the best candidate, but Mosseri, 35, had been widely expected to get the post.
 The company did not make either Mosseri or Systrom available for interviews.
+Head of Instagram is Mosseri's official title, as Facebook says it reserves CEO titles to company founders.

 In his blog post, Systrom praised Mosseri's "strong design background and a focus on craft and simplicity — as well as a deep understanding of the importance of community."